Online courses are great for advancing your career - make the most of them!

 Never underestimate the power of positive reinforcement.
 Completing an online course is hard, especially if you're doing it alongside a job.
-Rewarding yourself along the way is a simple trick you can use to keep you going strong.
+Rewarding yourself along the way is a simple trick that you can use to keep you going strong.

 You might want to set yourself certain goals and give yourself small rewards when you meet them.
 That way, not only will you have the pride of completing the course assignments, but you will also have the joy of giving yourself something special.

 For example, if you have a penchant for new stationery, you could buy yourself something small for each assignment or task that you complete.
-Having this reward in mind will help you stay motivated when times get tough.
+Having this reward in mind will help you to stay motivated when times get tough.
 Decide what type of reward system will work for you and start making a plan.

 Excelling in an online course

 You're all set!
 Armed with these tips, you should be ready to go out there and study like there's no tomorrow.
 There's no time like the present to bolster your existing talents and try your hand at something new.